sadjordan/Skylight/README.md

     - Current if-else system is getting lengthy
     - Command registry system

+- Discord bot implementation

+- Mobile app with bluetooth-enabled or network-enabled syncing with my laptop

 Bugs:
 - Not really a bug but the search service is imprecise at times, should find a replacement similar to the 'z' used in terminal.